Loading…

 Eric Saunders

-Dr. Eric Saunders serves as the Associate Deputy Commissioner for District Operations at the Arkansas Department of Education.
-With over 25 years in education, his leadership experience spans nearly every level of the K–12 system—from classroom teacher and coach to superintendent...
+In July, 2025, Dr. Eric Saunders began working as Associate Executive Director at the Arkansas Activities Association.
+Prior to that, Dr. Saunders served as the Associate Deputy Commissioner for District Operations at the Arkansas Department of Education.
+With over 25 years in education...
 Read More →

 Thursday July 17, 2025 10:20am - 12:20pm CDT